Holiday Fruit Salad with Marshmallows

 - Make sure to drain your canned fruit as excess juice will thin the dressing.

-- I add the bananas the day I’m serving this salad so they don’t discolor.
+- PRO-Tip: Add the bananas the day you’re serving this salad so they don’t discolor.
 Gently toss before serving.
 My mom would add maraschino cherries for a pop of red color.

 Frequently Asked Questions